OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/switches.md

 ### Switches

-Using a switch, you can switch a circuit on and off.
+Using a switch, you can turn a circuit on and off.
 What the switch is really doing is closing and opening the circuit.

+// TODO: a few images of switches

 An open circuit means there is a gap in the circuit, so current from the power supply cannot flow around the circuit and anything connected to the circuit will be **off**.
 When you turn off a lamp, you are opening the circuit; no more current flows to the lightbulb and it stops emitting light.